Tsion4848/NFT-SCM-Project/README.md

-This is auction system made for software configuration management project
+This is an auction system made for software configuration management project